pultzlucas/my-templo-server/README.md

 # My templo server
-This templo server contain all my public templates available to use and do not requires access key.
+This templo server containing all my public templates available to use and do not requires access key.

 ## Tecnologies used
 - **Deno** for typescript runtime